This prize is awarded annually to the author of the best PhD dissertation completed in the previous year.

 A thesis is eligible for entry in the 2020 competition if it has been passed by its examiners between 1 January 2019 and 31 December 2019.

 The award is determined by a sub-committee of judges established by the Executive Committee of APSA.
 Past winners will be encouraged to participate in the judging process for future awards.
 The judging committee will rely both upon the examiners’ reports and their own reading of the thesis to make their determination.
 Each judge will write a report on the theses they are considering, confer, and reach agreement on the thesis to be awarded the prize.
 The Chair of the Panel will convey the Panel’s recommendation to the APSA Executive Assistant, who will then advise the winner.

-The winner will be invited to the APSA Annual Conference dinner to receive a trophy and cheque for $1000.
+The winner of the prize will be invited to the APSA 2021 Annual Conference dinner, where the prize of A$1000 and a trophy will be awarded.